 Will Deno replace Node.js?
 Is Deno faster than Node?

 Maybe or maybe not.
-Node.js has a strong ecosystem and huge.
+Node.js has a strong and huge ecosystem of developers.
 On the other hand, Deno is in its nascent stage and will take time to catch up.

 At this point, Deno is a cool new environment for building small private scripting projects in TypeScript.
 According to Dahl, Deno will never really challenge the success of Node.js considering the popularity.
 Nevertheless, once Deno matures it may become a viable choice for building larger projects.